clintondurney/grass-stomata-geometry/README.md

   * The Python script take-pics.py works by taking screenshots within MorphoDynamX.
 Therefore, the overlayed text will not be in the same location for each setup.
 The user will need to edit take-pics.py to overlay text for their images.
   *  Similarly, the heatmap is overlayed as well.
 If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.

+### Alternative method
+To obtain a VMWare Virtual Machine that is preconfigured please contact Clinton (clinton.durney@jic.ac.uk) to obtain a copy.
+The file size is >25Gb.